 1. IELTS – International English Language Testing System

-You’ll likely need to take the International English Language Testing System exam to take your first step in demonstrating your English Language proficiency.
-IELTS is widely recognized as a reliable assessment of English language proficiency and is accepted by many universities in Finland, including the University of Helsinki, Aalto University, and the University of Oulu.
-The exam evaluates four language skills – reading, writing, listening, and speaking – and is used to determine your ability to communicate effectively in an English-speaking academic environment.
+You may need to take the International English Language Testing System exam to demonstrate your English language proficiency.
+IELTS Academic is widely accepted by universities in Finland, including the University of Helsinki, Aalto University, and the University of Oulu.
+The exam evaluates four language skills: reading, writing, listening, and speaking.

 2. TOEFL – Test of English as a Foreign Language

 In addition to IELTS, the Test of English as a Foreign Language is another English language proficiency exam accepted by many universities in Finland.
-For example, the University of Turku, Tampere University, and Lappeenranta-Lahti University of Technology LUT are among the institutions that recognize TOEFL scores.
-Like IELTS, the TOEFL evaluates the same set of skills with a particular emphasis on academic English.
+For example, the University of Turku, Tampere University, and Lappeenranta-Lahti University of Technology LUT list TOEFL iBT among accepted English language tests for relevant admissions.
+Like IELTS, TOEFL evaluates reading, listening, speaking, and writing, with a focus on academic English.

-Ultimately, achieving a high-level score on either the IELTS or TOEFL exam will be advantageous, especially in demonstrating your ability to succeed in an English-speaking academic environment.
+Ultimately, achieving a strong score on IELTS or TOEFL can be advantageous, especially when demonstrating your ability to succeed in an English-speaking academic environment.
+However, the most important step is to meet the exact requirements of your chosen program.

 3. DET – Duolingo English Test

-So, don’t let any language barrier hinder your journey to studying abroad.
-With the help of recognized language tests such as IELTS and YKI etc., you can unlock the doors to success and join a thriving academic community in Finland.
-So take the first step, learn a new language, take the test, and see what this learning journey will take you!
+So, don’t let a language barrier hinder your journey to studying abroad.
+With the help of recognized language tests such as IELTS, TOEFL, YKI, and other accepted exams, you can unlock the doors to success and join a thriving academic community in Finland.
+Take the first step, learn a new language, prepare for the right test, and see where this learning journey takes you!

-Aside from language skills guidelines, our website is full of information about different Finland universities, as well as scholarship opportunities on the Study in Finland page!
-Feel free to also check out the Available Programs in Europe and learn more about studying abroad.
+Aside from language skills guidelines, our website is full of information about different Finland universities, as well as scholarship opportunities on the Study in Finland Page!
+Feel free to also check out the Available Programs in Europe for International Students!